Robust Barycenters of Persistence Diagrams: Conclusion

 \section{Conclusion}

 In this paper, we showcased the utility of a method for computing a robust Wasserstein barycenters of persistence diagrams.
 Specifically, we adapted a recent fixed-point method algorithm \cite{tanguy2025computingbarycentresmeasuresgeneric} to the case of persistence diagrams.
-We first gave a reminder on this fixed point method framework to compute this robust barycenter.
-We also gave a formal proof of the necessary hypothesis for the convergence of this method in the Appendix.
-Then we presented two applications of this robust barycenter to clustering and dictionary encoding of persistence diagrams in the presence of outliers. \julien{We believe that our work on the robustness of Wasserstein barycenters is a useful step toward improving their applicability in the analysis of real-life ensembles of persistence diagrams.}
+We first gave a reminder on this fixed point method framework to compute this robust barycenter{, and then gave insights on the choice of $q$ depending on the characteristic one wants from the barycenter.} We also gave a formal proof of the necessary hypothesis for the convergence of this method in the Appendix.
+Then we presented two applications of this robust barycenter to clustering and dictionary encoding of persistence diagrams in the presence of outliers. {We also noticed that, across all {our} experiments, taking $q\in[1.2,1.4]$ yields the best results.} {We believe that our work on the robustness of Wasserstein barycenters is a useful step toward improving their applicability in the analysis of real-life ensembles of persistence diagrams.}

-A legitimate direction for future work is the generalization of such robust barycenters to other topological descriptors such \julien{as} merge trees\julien{, for which barycentric frameworks derived from the Wasserstein distance have been proposed} \cite{pont_vis21}. \julien{Also, we} will continue our investigation of the adaption of methods from Optimal Transport to ensembles of topological representations, as we believe it can become a key solution in the long term for the advanced analysis of large-scale ensemble \julien{datasets}.
+A legitimate direction for future work is the generalization of such robust barycenters to other topological descriptors such {as} merge trees{, for which barycentric frameworks derived from the Wasserstein distance have been proposed} \cite{pont_vis21}. {Also, we} will continue our investigation of the adaption of methods from Optimal Transport to ensembles of topological representations, as we believe it can become a key solution in the long term for the advanced analysis of large-scale ensemble {datasets}.